vedph/pleiades-api/README.md

 Note: casting to geography type is [required](https://stackoverflow.com/questions/8464666/distance-between-2-points-in-postgis-in-srid-4326-in-metres) for distance in meters.

-You can then add as many of these t-queries as required, connecting them with `intersect` (for AND) or `union` (for OR), and eventually adding an `order by` clause.
+You can then add as many of these t-queries as required, connecting them with `intersect` (for AND) or `union` (for OR), and optionally adding an `order by` clause.
 The t-queries just return place IDs; you can then join these with all the data you want to return as a result.

 ## CLI Tool